vdb86/Omnideck/README.md

 ---

-## ✨ What you can do
+## ✨ The Deck

-- **Launch anything** - apps, shortcuts, contacts, and websites all live together in one neat panel.
+- **Launch anything** - apps, app shortcuts, activities, custom intents, files, contacts and websites, all in one panel.
-- **System actions at a glance** - flip on the flashlight, rotate the screen, and more without leaving what you are doing.
+- **System actions at a glance** - flip on the flashlight, rotate the screen, take a screenshot and more without leaving what you are doing.
-- **Stay organized** - group items into folders and swipe between pages to keep everything a single tap away.
-- **Live widgets in the popup** - drop your favourite widgets straight into the panel, then move and resize them on a simple grid.
+- **Live widgets** - drop your favourite widgets straight into the Deck, then move and resize them on the grid.
+- **Stay organized** - folders, multiple pages, and a grid size you choose (per page, if you like).
+- **Scroll your way** - flip pages left/right or up/down, or switch to one continuous strip that can loop endlessly.
+- **Pin it** - keep the Deck on screen and drag it wherever you want it.

+---

+## 🗂️ Panels

+Two extra surfaces, each with its own trigger, gesture binding and launcher shortcut:

+- **App index** - an A-Z rail of every installed app.
+Slide down the rail and tap the app; long-press for App info, Add to Deck or Uninstall.
+- **Contacts** - your contacts on the same rail, opening on your favourites.
+Tap someone to get their numbers, emails and address, each with its own call, message, copy or map action - plus the actions WhatsApp, Viber, Telegram and others add themselves.
+A whole contact can sit on the Deck for one-tap access, and you can choose which app actions appear.

+---

+## 🎨 Make it yours

+- **75 built-in themes**, or mix your own palette.
+- **Dozens of animations** - open/close, folders, taps and page transitions, each with a live preview.
-- **Make it yours** - choose custom icons from built-in Material icons, your own icon packs, contact photos, or images from your gallery.
+- **Custom icons** - built-in Material icons, your own icon packs, contact photos, gallery images, or animated icons for the floating button.
-- **Open it your way** - use a gentle edge-swipe strip, a movable floating button, or both, on either side of the screen.
+- **Every dimension** - size, position, opacity, corner radius, borders and padding.
+- **Light, dark or automatic** for the app's own screens, independently of the overlay theme.

+---

+## 👆 Open it your way

+- **Edge-swipe strips** on either side, with direction-aware gestures: short and long swipes in five directions per side, each bound to whatever you want.
+- **A movable floating button** with its own gesture set and optional animated icons.
+- **Everywhere else** - launcher long-press shortcuts (left and right, for the Deck and each panel), home-screen icons, `omnideck://` links, and intents for Tasker or MacroDroid.

 ---